The BMW Airhead Oiling System

 |19||Oil return from cylinder head via pushrod tubes & lubes camshaft lobes and lifters along the way|

-|Crankcase breather, disc style, later was
+|Crankcase breather, disc style, later was a reed valve here.

 |21||Oil condensing chamber|

-|22||1.5 mm diameter hole in bottom of #21, not found on /5 models.
+|22||1977 model year and later (this means introduction was on the /7).
+1.5 mm diameter hole in bottom of #21, Position in sketch not 100% accurate.
 Returns condensed oil to the crankcase.
-See photo below on engine cutaway photo|
+See photo below on engine cutaway photo.|

-|23, 24, 25||Cover for oil canister.
+|Cover for oil canister.
 Type shown is for the oil cooler model as shown; which incorporates cooler feed line #24 and return line #25.
 GS models will have a NON-thermostat cover.|

-|Thermostat, on cooler models, when equipped with the thermostat type of cover||The thermostat seldom fails.
+|The thermostat seldom fails.
 They have been known, RARELY, to stick.
 This does not have any real effect on engine oil flow.
 The thermostat is NOT simply an on-off valve.
 The valve inside it determines what percentage of oil is routed to the cooler.
 The thermostat is specified to begin to open at 80°C (176°F) and be fully open at 110°C (230°F).
-GS models without the thermostat use a sized hole to control the flow to the cooler, versus temperature, due to oil viscosity change with temperature.
-This method seems adequate, although using a lot of rpm with the engine oil itself, at startup, AND being at very low temperatures, MIGHT be hard on the cooler soldered/brazed seams.
-The GS cooler is also supposed to be COVERED in really cold weather, to avoid OVERcooling the oil.|
+GS models without the thermostat use a sized hole to control the flow to the cooler.
+This method seems adequate, although using a lot of rpm with the engine oil itself, at startup, and being at very low temperatures, will be hard on the cooler soldered/brazed seams.
+The GS cooler is supposed to be covered in really cold weather, to avoid overcooling the oil.|

 R65, phased in at 6381867